radiantlogic-v8/documentation-ia-product/documentation/igrc-platform/metadata/04-editor.md

 ![Metadata zero entity configuration](./images/metadata_my_concept.png "Metadata zero entity configuration")

-As there are no links from the metadata to any Brainwave concept, this mode is rarely used but can be useful to store configuration information for example.
+As there are no links from the metadata to any Identity Analytics concept, this mode is rarely used but can be useful to store configuration information for example.

 ### Metadata with attributes embedded in a single entity

 This is the most common usage of metadata.
-The attributes defined in a metadata are added to a Brainwave entity.
+The attributes defined in a metadata are added to a Identity Analytics entity.
 The following picture shows a metadata called `acme_my_extension` extending the Identity concept.

 ![Metadata one entity with embedded attributes](./images/metadata_one_embedded_entity.png "Metadata one entity with embedded attributes")

-To extend a Brainwave concept check the checkbox named 'Display metadata attributes in the following concept in the view editor'.
+To extend a Identity Analytics concept check the checkbox named 'Display metadata attributes in the following concept in the view editor'.

 ![Embed a metadata in single entity](./images/metadata_single_entity.png "Embed a metadata in single entity")